A customer timeline is a powerful way to keep track of your customers’ activity and engagement with your business across all channels.

 A Simple Customer Timeline View

-The following people need access to your customer timeline:
+Who needs access to your customer timeline?

 - Customer service representatives